peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 ### Limitations

-Before you get too excited, this this technique has some limitations.
+Before you get too excited, this this technique does have one limitation.
 It works well for images with smooth gradients and few details but look what happens when you blow up this image:

 <img src="{{ site.baseurl }}/images/1920x1080-3.jpg" />
 `1920x1080-3.jpg (337 KB)`